rwotolara-innocent/DSA_FutureInterns_Internship/FUTURE_DS_02/README.md

 Task 2: Social Media Campaign Performance Tracker Overview
-This project focuses on analyzing social media ad campaign performance using the Facebook Ad Campaign Dataset.
-The goal was to calculate key metrics such as click-through rate (CTR) and return on investment (ROI) and visualize the results in an interactive Power BI dashboard to support marketing analytics.
+This project develops an interactive Power BI dashboard for analyzing social media ad campaign performance.
+Using the Facebook Ad Campaign Dataset, I calculated key metrics like click-through rate (CTR) and return on investment (ROI) to provide actionable insights for optimizing marketing strategies.
 Business Problem
-Social media marketing requires insights into campaign effectiveness to optimize ad spend and engagement.
-This project addresses questions like:
+Social media marketing requires data-driven insights to maximize ad spend efficiency and engagement.
+This dashboard addresses key questions:

-Which campaigns have the highest CTR and ROI?
+Which campaigns deliver the highest CTR and ROI?
 How do impressions, clicks, and conversions correlate with costs?
-Which platforms or campaigns deliver the best performance?
+Which platforms or campaigns perform best?

 Dataset
 Source: Facebook Ad Campaign Dataset
-Description: A clean dataset containing ad campaign metrics, including impressions, clicks, conversions, and costs.
+Description: A clean dataset with ad campaign metrics, including impressions, clicks, conversions, and costs.

-Key Columns: Campaign name, platform, impressions, clicks, conversions, cost, revenue Why Chosen: The dataset is straightforward, free to use, and contains all necessary metrics for analyzing ad performance.
+Key Columns: Campaign name, platform, impressions, clicks, conversions, cost, revenue Why Chosen: The dataset is straightforward, free, and contains all necessary metrics for performance analysis.

 Technical Implementation
 Data Processing Pipeline